Absence from school

 Assessment is continuous and covers individual and sometimes group performance.
 All units in the curriculum provide students with a range of choices of assessment tasks, designed to cater for differences in student interest and levels of competence.
 Most assessment tasks reflect the interdisciplinary nature of the curriculum and allow students to explore creative options when presenting their learning.

-The College reports at the end of Term one and three with a Progress Report in all subjects for students.
+The College reports at the end of Term one and three with an Interim Progress Report in all subjects for students.

 Parent/Teacher/Student interviews are held at the end of term one and in term three.
 Parents are strongly encouraged to attend these interviews / conferences and are able to arrange interview times electronically.
 Families are advised when they are able to access the program as the time for interviews nears.